See how to sew a diy Valentine basket using my free mini basket sewing pattern. It’s perfect to fill with little diy gifts for Valentines day.

 Update: TUTORIAL And Valentine Basket Sewing Pattern

 I posted a tutorial and a template for this basket – the template is free for all newsletter subscribers.
 Visit the sewing tutorial HERE.

-The sewing pattern is available for FREE to all new subscribers to AppleGreen Cottage who sign up at this link.
+The sewing pattern is available FOR FREE with the 100% OFF exclusive code for all subscribers to AppleGreen Cottage newsletter – you get the 100% discount code when you sign up at this link.

 If you’re already a subscriber, use your freebie code (at the bottom of every newsletter) to get the pattern for free from the shop.

-But I need to admit, this little bin is different from the ones I’ve been making so far.
+As mentioned above, this little bin is different from the ones I’ve been making so far.
 It is HIDING something.
-Yes, I added something in the process, and it totally makes it way better than a regular small storage baskets.
+Yes, I added something in the process, and it totally makes it way better than a regular small storage basket.
 Want to see what?
-Sneak peek here:
+This: